basho/basho_docs/source/languages/en/riakts/developing/erlangapi.md

 query(Pid::pid(), Query::string()) -> {ColumnNames::[binary()], Rows::[tuple()]} | {error, Reason::term()}
 ```

-Execute a "SELECT ..."
-Query with client.
-The result returned is a tuple containing a list of columns as binaries in the first element, and a list of records, each represented as a list of values, in the second element, or an {error, Reason} tuple.
+Execute a `SELECT ...` query with the client.
+The result returned is either a tuple containing a list of columns as binaries in the 1st element and a list of records, each represented as a list of values, in the 2nd element, or an `{error, Reason}` tuple.

 ####`query/3`